-STAFF TESTIMONY BEFORE THE PENNSYLVANIA MILK MARKETING BOARD COST REPLACEMENT HEARING - MILK MARKETING AREA 5 December 2, 2015
+STAFF TESTIMONY BEFORE THE PENNSYLVANIA MILK MARKETING BOARD COST REPLACEMENT HEARING - MILK MARKETING AREA 2 February 6, 2018

 Good Morning.
 My name is Clifford Ackman.
-As the Statistical Analyst for the Pennsylvania Milk Marketing Board, I collected the information for and produced Staff Exhibit 1, dealing with the cross-section of milk dealers in Area 5.
-I have listed these milk dealers in footnote 3 along with the percentage of sales by those dealers compared to all dealers selling into the Western Pennsylvania Milk Marketing Area.
-As a representative sample of the entire area, these dealers were used to compile the data for the remaining exhibits.
+As the Statistician for the Pennsylvania Milk Marketing Board, I collected the information for and produced Staff Exhibit 1, dealing with the cross-section of milk dealers in the East Central Milk Marketing Area (Area 2).
+Footnote 3 lists the cross-section dealers along with the percentage of sales by those dealers compared to all dealers selling into Area 2.

+The cross-section of dealers used in collecting 2016 data are the same dealers used in collecting 2015 data.
+In 2016 the cross-section dealers provided nearly two thirds of the Area's milk sales.
+As a representative sample of the entire area, these dealers were used to compile the data for the remaining Exhibits.